Monash-BoSL/BoSLcam-firmware/README.md

  ## Programming

  Instructions for programming the BoSLcam can be found at: https://www.bosl.com.au/wiki/BoSLcam

- ## status file format
+ ## Config File Format

+ ## Status File Format
  As of firmware revision v1.4.0 the status file format is given as:
  DATE-TIME, TIME_SOURCE, CAPTURE_NO, BATTERY_mV, MCCMNC, RSRQ, RSRP
  So the log: